When should you close the holes?

 Look for holes on the inside – around radiators, behind baseboard heaters, around piping, around stove outlets, behind fridges, beside cabinets.

 Look for holes on the outside – under exterior doors, under parkade level doors, around utility penetrations (wires, pipes, gas lines, etc).

 Look up!
 Rats, squirrels, raccoons and birds all gain access to buildings on the upper levels – soffit returns, gutter line gaps, roof top fan units, plumbing stack terminations, dryer and stove vents.

-Each area requires a different material to close it permanently and properly (not just steel wool), and our pest proofing crew would be happy to provide this service for you!
+Each area requires a different material to close it permanently and properly (not just steel wool, and almost never expanding foam!), and our pest proofing crew would be happy to provide this service for you!